native-network/web-v1/README.md

     ```
 3. Copy sample .env.sample to .env.|ENVIRONMENT_NAME|
     ```bash
-    $ cp .env.sample .env.local
+    $ cp .env.sample .env
     ```
 4. Make any necessary environment variable changes

 ## Running a development environment locally

-1. After dependencies have been installed and an `.env.local` file has been created, run `yarn start`
+1. After dependencies have been installed and an `.env` file has been created, run `yarn start`

-**Note**: To run this project without an `.env.local` file, variables can be set in the CLI:
+**Note**: To run this project without an `.env` file, variables can be set in the CLI:

 ```sh
 REACT_APP_API_HOST=http://localhost REACT_APP_API_PORT=3004 yarn start